-My project has been designated a priority research project, does this mean I have to return to campus?
+My research is part of an approved research project conducted on campus, does this mean I have to return to campus too?

-For approved research activities, the decision to return to campus is still up to the individual, as we understand that everyone has different personal circumstances which may affect when it is safe and appropriate for them to return to campus.
+For research activities approved to be conducted on campus, the decision to return to campus is still up to the individual, as we understand that everyone has different personal circumstances which may affect when it is safe and appropriate for them to return to campus.
 Graduate researchers and University staff cannot be compelled to return to campus.

 If you have concerns about returning to campus, we encourage you to raise these with your supervisors so you can work out an appropriate solution.
 You can also speak to your Progress Committee Chair, Graduate Research Coordinator or the Graduate Research School about your concerns.

 The Graduate Research School is open and all members of our team are working from home.
 We’ll respond to emails, phone calls and will continue to process applications, candidature forms, examinations and we’ll run workshops and research initiatives for candidates remotely.